simonjvardy/the-reading-room/README.md

 The following describes the repository branch structure:
 - **Master** - this is the default branch and the source for the repository deployment.
     - **Documentation** - this branch is used for updating the README.md and testing.md documentation only.
-    - **Development** - this branch is used as the main working branch for the website development
+    - **Development** - this branch is used as the main working branch for the website development.
+    - **Features** - this branch is used to try out new ideas and enhancements for the website.
+        - Features and enhancements that are accepted are merged down into the Development branch.
     - Each individual **bug fixes** are raised within their own **separate branches** using the naming convention **\<GitHub Issue ID Number>-\<bug fix description>** e.g. branch name ***12-correct-navbar-links***

 The following workflow steps are used to create and update branches within Gitpod and to push changes back to GitHub.